ultimate271/notes/book/Dragon/The Dragon and the King.md

 soul.
 Indeed, he made eye contact breifly and then glanced away before the dragon broke the silence again.

+## The dragon expresses his curiosity of the people, lecturing them a bit about their actions
 "How queer a people you are?"
 The dragon began, in a voice like one who might sit in a chair and discuss the wordly issues of the day with his peers in a contemplative way.
 "You are a people in a situation so [desperate] as to make a